The Intricate Tie Between Negative Emotions & Gut Health, From A Therapist

 The link between gut and mental health.

 Here's a little gross-ology for you.
 We are composed mostly of single-celled organisms.
 Our own cells are outnumbered 10 to one by these organisms, primarily bacteria residing in our gut.
-Called the microbiome, our gut bacteria transmit from the placenta and amniotic fluid in our mother's womb.
+Called the microbiome, our gut bacteria transmit from the placenta and amniotic fluid2 in our mother's womb.
 If your mother experienced severe stress during pregnancy, you might show a decrease of Bifidobacterium associated with proneness to inflammation.

 Research with adult subjects showed that those with a rich diversity of gut bacteria had better immune system health.
 Those with a less diverse microbiome were prone to pro-inflammatory bacteria.
-Inflammation in the gut can put you at risk for irritable bowel disease and other disorders.
+Inflammation in the gut can put you at risk for irritable bowel disease3 and other disorders4.
 "The road to health is paved with good intestines," Sherry A. Rogers quipped.
 That road to good health begins at birth.

-Babies born vaginally and breastfed babies showed a richer diversity of gut bacteria.
+Babies born vaginally and breastfed babies showed a richer diversity of gut bacteria5.
 Hope is not lost if you or your children missed out on these early natural benefits.
-The microbiome differences between babies born by C-section or vaginal delivery tend to even out over time as babies adapt to a solid food diet.
+The microbiome differences between babies born by C-section or vaginal delivery tend to even out over time6 as babies adapt to a solid food diet.
 Good early nutrition from birth to age 3 helps babies develop a healthier microbiome.

 - Strengthened immune system